-[Compose Algás volumes to template]
+[Compare Algás volumes to template]

 Enron has performed a market study for the industrial, residential, automotive and commercial markets in the capitals of the States of Alagóas, Sergipe and Paraíba.
 These studies show growth potential, especially in the automotive and residential segments.
 Gas demand from power generation is based on the following government estimates: Sergipe (90 MW), Paraíba (150 MW) and Alagóas (120 MW).
 Gaspart anticipates beginning construction of expansion facilities in late 2000.